Places with photo galleries in Europe

 Hip Berlin is all about its trendy and arty neighbourhoods, each with their own distinct vibe.
 The historical Mitte is as close as you get to a downtown in Berlin.
 It's here you find touristic landmarks like Brandenburg Tor, Checkpoint Charlie and Reichstag (German Parliament building) along with flashy fashion shops.
 However, it's the boroughs to the east and south of Mitte that make Berlin sehr cool.
 The most famous is Kreuzberg, a former West Berlin quarter favored by immigrants, which after the fall of the wall emerged into a trendy and arty neighborhood with lots of über hip cafes, organic food stores and art galleries.
 The former East Berlin quarters of Friedrichshain and Prenzlauer Berg have more of a bohemian flavour, but all ooze of raw urban coolness and creative vibes.
 As prices go up in the popular neighbourhoods, the student places (i.e. cheap coffee and beer) and indie art scene are moving further out, so today the up-coming super-trendy borough is Neukölln in the southeast.

 For many Hamburg only means Reeperbahn, a long street (well, actually a whole area) lined with restaurants, bars, strip joints, sex shops and brothels - all fueled by boozed up stags parties and business men with company accounts (Hamburg has also a big fairground).
 And although a night out in Reeperbahn is mandatory, Hamburg is a progressive city with many cool neighbourhoods.
-The harbour has always been the heart of Hamburg and these years Speicherstadt with its fine old warehouses-turned-posh condos is getting a face lift with daring new architecture.
+The harbour has always been the heart of Hamburg and these years Speicherstadt (a UNESCO site) with its fine old warehouses-turned-posh condos is getting a face lift with daring new architecture.
 Sleazy St. Pauli with Reeperbahn, Europe's biggest red-light district, and famous football-team-accessories (think skull and bones) still has its edge.
 And the districts of Schanzenviertel and Karolinenviertel have cool quarters with indy fashion, alternative design shops, and weekend flea markets.